MultiSafepay/docs/content/integration/ready-made/opencart/faq/disable-shopping-cart.md

 url: '/opencart/disabling-shopping-cart/'
 ---

-If you notice errors in shopping cart calculations, email <integration@multisafepay.com>
+If you notice any errors in shopping cart calculations, email <integration@multisafepay.com>

 As a temporary solution, you can disable sending the shopping cart with the payment request.